prechelt/ojs-rqcplugin/z/devnotes.md

   - TODO Forum (ask in the Forum and wait for an answer)
   - TODO if issue is closed: issue xy

+- these decisions should maybe be rethought about and done differently
+  - logging: Are all the places really needed?
+  - logging the body of Received an unexpected non-JSON response from RQC while making a ..
+That can be really large and we don't have to do that or do we?

 ## OJS versions